 - explore global and international issues (Social Justice in a Global Context, African World Perspective, Sociology of HIV/AIDS: Global & US Experience of Epidemic, etc.).

 We offer several of the social science core courses (numbered SOCY1001 through SOCY1999) required by BC, as well as cultural diversity courses.
-See our course list for a complete list of recently taught courses, and the course schedule for the courses offered this fall and spring.
+See our course schedule for a list of courses offered this fall and spring.

 THE OFFICE OF INTERNATIONAL STUDENTS AND SCHOLARS